Man suffers life-threatening injuries in Dayton shooting

 DAYTON, Ohio (WDTN) – Police are investigating a shooting that left one person with life-threatening injuries Saturday.

-Authorities responded to the 800 block of Neal Avenue just after 10 p.m.
+Authorities responded to the 800 block of Neal Avenue just before 11:30 p.m.
 Saturday.
 When police arrived, they found one person shot.
 The victim was taken to the hospital with life-threatening injuries.

 The cause or manner of the shooting has not been made known at this time.